 26 April 2013

-This bill would make corporations criminally liable for abuse and neglect in care settings.
-It would require organisations to supply information to Adult Safeguarding Boards to support safeguarding work, and it creates a new offence of corporate neglect where the way a company's activities are governed or run by its board or senior management substantially contributes to abuse or neglect.
+This bill would make it possible to hold companies criminally responsible for abuse and neglect in care settings.
+It would also require organisations to share information with Adult Safeguarding Boards and create a new offence of corporate neglect where the way a company's board or senior managers run the organisation substantially contributes to abuse or neglect.

 Generated 21 February 2026